Lindsay J.K. Nichols | October 1, 2019

 Technology Alone Isn’t Enough.
 You Need People to Drive Change.

 We all know that technology can sometimes be more trouble than its worth – the guiding support from humans is often required to ensure a piece of software or program works as intended.
-This is also true of workplace giving, where every employer has a different need, every culture is unique, and every program is different.
+This is also true of workplace giving, where every organization has a different need, every culture is unique, and every program is different.
 I am not exaggerating when I say America’s Charities works tirelessly to meet our clients’ needs.
 To ensure success, each client gets a dedicated account representative to guide him/her through the workplace giving process from start to finish.
 From setting up and personalizing the online platform, to helping create a program, to managing the funds, to reporting and more, each client is supported by a full-service Client Engagement team, with experts in workplace giving, employee engagement, technology, funds management, and marketing to provide assistance as needed.
-Even more, clients can offer their employees the use of our on-demand help desk support, which has 94 percent donor satisfaction.
+Even more, clients can offer their employees the use of our on-demand help desk support, which has 95 percent donor satisfaction.
 Our Donor Support Team answers employee questions by phone, email, and online chat, and has an average 10-hour response rate, with 70 percent of donors receiving help within 1 hour.

 As promised, let’s take a moment to go through just how efficient and effective workplace giving is, and how this type of fundraising benefits each stakeholder of social change at work – employees, charities, and employers.